 And don’t forget to search for the many other resources that people have posted individually on youtube!

 Arduino in a Nutshell is a free e-book resource worth looking into, as is the Programming Guide from instesre.org.
 And though I’m not sure if they are still a going concern, the old Earthshine Starter kit manual PDF can still be found floating around the internet.
+If e-books like that are your thing, and you are willing to shell out a few bucks, there are sometimes good Humblebundle deals, though those are often in weird combinations of topics, and the individual books also available the Make website.

 It’s allot to wade through, but the Adafruit tutorial list is another one of the best resources out there.
 Just be aware that they have developed their own library “system”, so sometimes their tutorials are tailored to that.